- Practice Areas

 If you’re under the age of 18 and you want to ride a motorcycle, you need to accomplish the following tasks:

-In addition to those requirements, motorcycle riders under age 18 can only ride under the supervision of an adult who is at least 21 years old and has a motorcycle-endorsed driver’s license—and that adult has to have permission from the minor’s parent or guardian.
+In addition to those requirements, motorcycle riders under age 18 with a permit can only ride under the supervision of an adult who is at least 21 years old and has a motorcycle-endorsed driver’s license—and that adult has to have permission from the minor’s parent or guardian.
+If you have a license with a motorcycle endorsement then you have no restrictions regardless of your age.

 In Colorado, you must have both an endorsement and insurance before riding your motorcycle.
 If you are caught riding without insurance, you could face the following penalties: